 The organizers of ASPIRE are committed to making this summer programme productive and enjoyable for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, nationality or religion.
 We will not tolerate harassment of participants in any form.
 Please follow these guidelines:

 Participants asked to stop any inappropriate behaviour are expected to comply immediately.
 Attendees violating these rules may be asked to leave the event at the sole discretion of the organizers.

-Any participant who wishes to report a violation of this policy is asked to speak, in confidence, to either Sera Markoff (email@example.com) or Ralph Wijers (R.A.M.J.Wijers@uva.nl).
+Any participant who wishes to report a violation of this policy is asked to speak, in confidence, to either Ralph Wijers (R.A.M.J.Wijers@uva.nl) or Karla Rojas (email@example.com).
 If you want to report anonymously, you can send us an email to firstname.lastname@example.org.For more information visit the institute's own Equity, Inclusion and Diversity page, including our Code of Conduct.

 The API code of conduct is based on the Dunlap Institute Statement of Values and Code of Conduct, as amended to reflect local law and custom in Amsterdam and The Netherlands.
 This in turn was inspired by the “London Code of Conduct“, as originally designed for the conference “Accurate Astrophysics.
 Correct Cosmology”, held in London in July 2015.
 The London Code of Conduct was adapted with permission by Andrew Pontzen and Hiranya Peiris from a document by Software Carpentry (http://software-carpentry.org/conduct.html), which itself derives from original Creative Commons documents by PyCon and Geek Feminism.
 It is released under a CC-Zero licence for reuse.
 To help track people’s improvements and best practice, please retain this acknowledgement, and log your re-use or modification of this policy at https://github.com/apontzen/london_cc.